Anaïs fell into it when she was little. Even if she first tried to work...

 Bordeaux, Saint-Emilion grand cru

-In the Médoc Peninsula, between the ocean and the estuary, the Roland Vineyards flourish in three appellations.
-Our vines in AOC Médoc are located around several villages with the names of the villages that have been sung...Lire plus Learn more
+In the Médoc Peninsula, between the ocean and the estuary, the EARL les Granges de Civrac is spread over three appellations.
+Our AOC Médoc vines are located around several villages with the names of the villages that have been sung...Lire plus Learn more

-In the Médoc Peninsula, between the ocean and the estuary, the Roland Vineyards flourish in three appellations.
-Our vines in AOC Médoc are located around several villages with the singing names of the South-West: Civrac, Saint-Yzans, Blaignan, Saint-Christoly.
-The spreading of the vines on these clayey-limestone and sandy plains gives our wine a richness and complexity of aromas.
+In the Médoc Peninsula, between the ocean and the estuary, the Vignobles Roland vineyards flourish in three appellations.
+Our AOC Médoc vines are located around several villages with the most famous names in the South-West of France: Civrac, Saint-Yzans, Blaignan, Saint-Christoly.
+The spreading of the vines on these clayey-limestone and sandy plains brings to our wine a richness and complexity of aromas.
 Our AOC Haut-Médoc wines come from the vineyards located behind our château, Beyzac, and near a medieval abbey in Vertheuil.
-The region's important wine-growing history testifies to the quality and richness of the soil, where it is not uncommon to still find remains of Gallo-Roman buildings once located on this site.
-The vines of the prestigious Saint-Estèphe appellation have the particularity of being located on the gravelly slopes that plunge into the estuary and benefit from ideal sunshine.
+The region's important wine-growing past bears witness to the quality and richness of the soil, where it is not uncommon to find the remains of Gallo-Roman buildings that once stood on this site.
+The vines of the prestigious Saint-Estèphe appellation have the particularity of being located on gravelly slopes that plunge into the estuary and benefit from ideal sunshine.

 Château Beyzac is a mysterious place rich in history.
 During the revolution, the "fanatics" and "nobles" were locked up there on the orders of the Revolutionary Security Council of Lesparre.
 A poet from Bordeaux, Romain Dupérier de Larsan, will walk in the Médoc to Château Beyzac to free his mother.
 He wrote his exploit in his poem "Les Verroux Révolutionnaires".